 When Jed is not busy acting as Pogoplug's Chief Product Officer he’s out pounding the trails: Jed is a seasoned ultra-marathon runner, most recently completing a 50 mile race and preparing for a 100 miler.
 Prior to Pogoplug he was founder and chief executive officer of Snapcentric, a software company focused on real-time application security and acquired by VeriSign in 2005.
 After the acquisition, Jed led VeriSign's Fraud Detection product group.
 Jed previously founded Allerez Corporation, acquired by Mercury Interactive Corporation in 2002, and also spent many years as a successful consultant for large companies including Sun Microsystems, SGI and Aspect Communications.

 Jed began his career with Oracle corporation after graduating from the University of California at Berkeley.
-For a year he made the 20+ hour commute between San Francisco and Tel Aviv while establishing our satellite office on the other side of the world, but is now making the short ferry commute between San Francisco and Marin, where he lives happily with his wife and 3 children.
+For a year he made the 20+ hour commute between San Francisco and Tel Aviv while establishing our satellite office on the other side of the world, but is now making the short ferry commute between San Francisco and Marin, where he lives happily with his 3 children.

 Andrea has spent her entire professional career negotiating and closing large technology and patent transactions in the semiconductor, hardware, networking, software and digital media areas.
 Prior to joining Cloud Engines, Andrea co-founded Virtual Law Partners (VLP), the first large scale virtual law firm, and helped grow VLP to forty-five attorneys.
 Prior to VLP, Andrea co-founded and ran all sales, business development and legal initiatives at Mediabolic, where she sourced and closed deals with semiconductor, manufacturing, codec, content and consumer electronics partners in the United States, Europe, Japan, China and Taiwan, resulting in the deployment of Mediabolic software in millions of consumer electronics products across the globe.
 Andrea began her legal career at Venture Law Group after completing an AB cum laude in Philosophy at Harvard and a JD and MS in Computer Science at Stanford.
 The following statements about Andrea may or may not be true: